evancz/guide.elm-lang.org/book/install/README.md

 These topics will help you create more complex personal projects and eventually get things going at work!

-**Motivation 2:** If you run into any trouble, you can ask about it in a [community forum](https://elm-lang.org/community).
-Talking through an install problem with someone else can usually save you a lot of time, and people are happy to help out.
+**Motivation 2:** If you run into any trouble, please ask about it in a [community forum](https://elm-lang.org/community)!
+Talking through an install problem can usually save you a lot of time, and people are happy to help out.
 Please ask for help!